 The more information you provide about your interests, the easier it is for us to find your Tea-Mate.
 Tell us about your interests, whether they be TV shows, sports, music, gardening, travel, reading. etc. Into country music?
 Cool!
 UConn basketball fan?
 Awesome!
 Tell us what you love and we'll do our best to find you a Tea-Mate with similar interests.

 That's okay!
 The idea is that you sit down to enjoy a cup of tea in the afternoon knowing that other members of the Tea @ 3 community are doing the same thing.
 And during your first conversation with your Tea-Mate, you both should agree on the most convenient day and time for your weekly call.
-It's okay if the conversations occur each week on Tuesdays at 3:00 pm or on Wednesdays at 2:00 pm.
-Talking with your Tea-Mate each week is a key component of the Tea @ 3 community and so finding the time that works best for both of you is important.
+It's okay if the conversations occur each week on Tuesdays at 3:00 pm or on Fridays at 2:00 pm.
+Talking with your Tea-Mate each week is the key component of the Tea @ 3 community and so finding the time that works best for both of you is important.

 We do our best to connect a younger and older adult with similar interests.
 And we ask that you make a real attempt to make a new friend!
 That being said, if after 4 conversations it's not working out, simply contact us at email@example.com and we'll call you to talk through the situation.